selinazarzour/shifai-health-assistant/replit.md

-# HealthAssist - AI Healthcare Assistant
+# ShifAI - AI Healthcare Assistant

 ## Overview

-HealthAssist is a multilingual healthcare triage application that helps patients assess their symptoms and receive preliminary guidance on whether to seek immediate care.
+ShifAI is a multilingual healthcare triage application that helps patients assess their symptoms and receive preliminary guidance on whether to seek immediate care.
 The application features an AI-powered symptom analysis system with support for English, French, and Arabic languages, along with a doctor dashboard for monitoring patient entries.

 ## System Architecture